twomice/org.yea.yeapcp/README.md

 * Hide the "Create your own fundraising page" link on child PCP pages.
 * Adjust "N% to our goal" text placement so that it never falls below thermometer placement.
+* On the PCP setup form: hide the "Welcome" field, and require the "Your Message" field.